 Thank you for visiting my website!
 I hope you're enjoying it.

 Since you've arrived at this page, I'm assuming you want to know a little bit more about me.
-If you're looking for more information about the work I did with the pupils of Broad Chalke and Bemerton St. John primary schools in the last school year, as their Patron of Reading and Writing, you'll find it on the news page of this website.
+If you're looking for more information about the work I'm doing with the pupils of St. John's Primary School, Warminster, as their Patron of Reading and Writing, you'll find it here.

 Otherwise, here are the answers to questions I commonly get asked.
 If you have any other questions for me, feel free to email me via the contact page!